oddy-boop/Edusync-git/src/supabase/policies.md

 -- ==================================================================
--- EduSync Platform - Complete RLS Policies & Storage Setup -- Version: 5.6 - Adds a secure function for recording payments -- Description: This version introduces a SECURITY DEFINER function -- `record_fee_payment` to allow verified server-side actions -- to insert payment records, bypassing restrictive RLS policies -- that prevent direct inserts from non-admin roles.
-The policy -- on `fee_payments` is tightened to only allow inserts via this -- function or by an admin.
+-- EduSync Platform - Complete RLS Policies & Storage Setup -- Version: 5.7 - Fix fee_payments policy for teacher access
+-- Description: This version corrects the RLS policy on the -- `fee_payments` table to allow teachers to read payment information -- for students in their assigned classes.
+This is necessary for -- features where a teacher might need to see a student's fee status.
 -- ==================================================================

 -- ==================================================================